ZainUlMustafa/Term-projects-I-did-in-college/README.md

 * Assembly
 * JS

-**Note:** This is a repo of all the college projects I found while cleaning my harddrive.
+**Note:** This is a repo of all the college projects I found while cleaning my hdd.
 Please note that I have no intention of updating the existing codes.